 Stephanie is passionate about empowering people to live well in our community – so she fits right in at EPIC.

-Maggie Beattie, Disability Services Manager
+Barrie East, Disability Services Manager

 I have been fortunate to work with wonderful staff over the years in large organisations, including, NRMA and Cancer Council NSW, to medium size as Multicap Inc. QLD, to small, such as Anchor Community & Foster Care in Vic.
 My current role reflects now that I have worked in NSW, Vic, QLD, and WA.
 I am looking forward to a long EPIC journey, with many challenges and great satisfaction in serving those we truly care about.

 My role of Disability Services Manager is responsible for leading staff, covering the Pilbara region with offices in: Karratha; Roebourne; Hedland; Newman; Karratha Respite; and Pilbara Retreat.
 Staff deliver many valued disability services for our clients.
 I expect to develop strong united teams that deliver exceptional customer service, that fully support EPIC’s Vision, Mission and Values.
 Encouraging initiative, and always seeking improvement in every area of work.

 I decided to apply for this role, after I read the advertisement, checked the web-site and performed some research.
 I was very impressed with what had been achieved by the EPIC Team over just 7 short years, and after discussing the prospects with my adult children, I decided to apply.
 I am very pleased I did.

 My EPIC journey of 5,200 kms has not been disappointing, and in my first week, my decision has been reinforced by the support I have received from everyone, at all levels.